Human T-lymphotropic virus 1: Treatment

 Treatment of opportunistic infections varies depending on the type of disease and ranges from careful observation to aggressive chemotherapy and antiretroviral agents.
 Adult T cell lymphoma is a common complication of HTLV infection and requires aggressive chemotherapy, typically R-CHOP.
-Other treatments for ATL in HTLV infected patients include interferon alpha, zidovudine with interferon alpha and CHOP with arsenic trioxide.
+Other treatments for ATL in HTLV-infected patients include interferon alpha, zidovudine with interferon alpha and CHOP with arsenic trioxide.
 Treatments for HTLV myelopathy are even more limited and focus mainly on symptomatic therapy.
 Therapies studied include corticosteroids, plasmapheresis, cyclophosphamide, and interferon, which may produce a temporary symptomatic improvement in myelopathy symptoms.

 Valproic acid has been studied to determine if it might slow the progression of HTLV disease by reducing viral load.
-Although in one human study it was effective in reducing viral load, there did not appear to be a clinical benefit.
-Recently however, a study of valproic acid combined with zidovudine showed a major decrease in the viral load of baboons infected with HTLV-1.
+Although in one human study, it was effective in reducing viral load, there did not appear to be a clinical benefit.
+Recently, however, a study of valproic acid combined with zidovudine showed a major decrease in the viral load of baboons infected with HTLV-1.
 It is important to monitor HTLV patients for opportunistic infections such as cytomegalovirus, histoplasmosis, scabies, pneumocystis pneumonia, and staphylococcal infections.
 HIV testing should also be performed, as some patients may be co-infected with both viruses.

-Allogenic bone marrow transplantation has been investigated in the treatment of HTLV-1 disease with varied results.
-One case report describes an HTLV-1 infected woman who developed chronic refractory eczema, corneal injury and adult T cell leukemia.
-She was subsequently treated with allogenic stem cell transplantation and had complete resolution of symptoms.
+Allogenic bone marrow transplantation has been investigated to treat HTLV-1 disease with varied results.
+One case report describes an HTLV-1-infected woman who developed chronic refractory eczema, corneal injury, and adult T-cell leukemia.
+She was subsequently treated with allogeneic stem cell transplantation and had complete resolution of symptoms.
 One year post-transplant, she has had no recurrence of any symptoms, and furthermore has had a decrease in her proviral load.